lolsalat/CTFLib/README.md

 # CTFLib
 This requires ApacheHTTPCLient library as well as the Google GSON library (cause Steam login gives me JSON responses)

+Works with Java11 idk about lower versions (Should not require any major changes if you really need that though)

 I will add JavaDoc and more examples at some point.
 (As well as more content)

 ### Code snippets